Net Income Calculator

 How to use our tool as a net to gross income calculator?

-The net income calculator is so powerful that it can calculate the gross income from the net income.
-You have to put in the desired net income and build up the calculator in reverse.
+The net income calculator is so powerful that you can use it to calculate the gross income from the net income.
+To do this, you need to put in the desired net income and build up the calculator in reverse.

 Once you know the corporate tax percentage, you can get the profit before taxes and continue estimating your gross income by adding the expected operating expenses and projected interest payments.